tyzmle/tyzmle/README.md

 I dont mind inspo but i do mind copying and colorpicking

-**w2i** strangers can cuddle + hide whenever if im not with somebody already. im offtab 13/6
+**w2i** strangers can cuddle + hide whenever if im not with somebody already. im afk 24/7 so sometimes whispering doesnt get my attention. if you need me to see it just leave me a message on my strawpage and ill get to it
 ***
 # ***BEFORE YOU INTERACT;***